mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-08"></a>
 [Back to top](#top)
 ## FL-08 -- Rep. Bill Posey (R)
+### Committees
+Bill Posey is the #6 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $781,000.00 in SC HEP grants.